chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 Swap `event-feed` for `infra` or `compliance` to see their corresponding jobs.

-The status in an aggregate of the job configuration, details about it's next scheduled run, and details about any previous runs.
+The status is an aggregate of the job configuration, details about its next scheduled run, and details about any previous runs.

 ### Configuration